kubernetes/website/content/en/docs/reference/networking/virtual-ips.md

 Service backed by a {{< glossary_tooltip term_id="deployment" text="Deployment" >}}
 with 100 pods, and you delete the
-Deployment, then with `minSyncPeriod: 0s`, kube-proxy would end up removing the Service's Endpoints from the iptables rules one by one, for a total of 100 updates.
+Deployment, then with `minSyncPeriod: 0s`, kube-proxy would end up removing the Service's endpoints from the iptables rules one by one, for a total of 100 updates.
 With a larger `minSyncPeriod`, multiple Pod deletion events would get aggregated together, so kube-proxy might